cardano-foundation/CIPs/CIP-0095/README.md

 #### `api.getRegisteredPubStakeKeys(): Promise<PubStakeKey[]>`

 The connected wallet account's registered public stake keys.
 These keys may or may not control any Ada, but they must all have been registered via a stake key registration certificate.
+This includes keys which the wallet knows are in the process of being registered (already included in a pending stake key registration certificate).

 If none of the wallets stake keys are registered then an empty array is returned.